-This paper has been prepared for discussion at a public meeting of the Accounting Standards Advisory Forum.
-The views expressed in this paper do not represent the views of the International Accounting Standards Board (Board) or any individual member of the Board.
-Comments on the application of IFRS® Standards do not purport to set out acceptable or unacceptable application of IFRS Standards.
-Technical decisions are made in public and reported in IASB® Update.
+This paper has been prepared for discussion at a public educational meeting of the US Financial Accounting Standards Board (FASB) and the International Accounting Standards Board (IASB).
+It is not intended to represent the views of the boards or any individual member of either board or the staff.
+Comments on the application of IFRS® Accounting Standards or US GAAP do not purport to set out acceptable or unacceptable application of IFRS Accounting Standards or US GAAP.
+Tentative technical decisions are made in public and reported in FASB Action Alert or in IASB Update.
+Official positions of the FASB or the IASB are determined after extensive due process and deliberations.